Important Safety Info for GLP-1s

 If you are experiencing a medical emergency, call 911 or seek immediate medical attention.

-These serious side effects are rare, but can occur with Zepbound.
+These serious side effects are rarer, but can occur with Zepbound.
 You or a caregiver should carefully monitor for these side effects, especially in the beginning of treatment and with dose changes.

-Acute Gallbladder Disease: Zepbound, other GLP-1 receptor agonists, and weight loss are associated with an increased chance of acute gallbladder disease.
+• Acute Gallbladder Disease: Zepbound along with other GLP-1 receptor agonists, and weight loss are associated with an increased chance of acute gallbladder disease.
 Tell your provider right away if you have pain in your upper stomach, yellowing of skin or eyes (jaundice), fever, or clay-colored stools.

-Never Share a Pen: Pen-sharing poses a risk of infection.
+• Never Share a Pen or Needle: Sharing of pens or needles poses a risk of infection.

 What are the most common side effects of Zepbound?